 Meaning

-In the quote “It is in vain to hope to please all alike.
-Let a man stand with his face in what direction he will, he must necessarily turn his back on one half of the world.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+“It is in vain to hope to please all alike.
+Let a man stand with his face in what direction he will, he must necessarily turn his back on one half of the world.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.

 Theme